Overview of lawn mower blade sharpener

 Wedge a short 2×4 between the blade and the deck to clamp the blade.
 Loosen the bolt (or nut) with a long-handled wrench.
 Turn counterclockwise.
 Remove the bolt and blade.

-One of the best ways to encourage a greener, fuller and healthier lawn is to sharpen your lawn mower blade.
+One of the best ways to encourage a greener, fuller and healthier lawn is lawn mower blade sharpening.

 A dull blade rips and pulls the grass blades, leaving ragged tears that both weaken the plant and promote fungal growth and other grass diseases.
 A sharp blade, on the other hand, cuts cleanly, allowing the plant to heal and recover quickly.
-Sharp blades also let you complete your lawn-cutting chore faster and with less stress on the mower.
+A lawn mower blade sharpener also let you complete your lawn-cutting chore faster and with less stress on the mower.
 If you’re having trouble with your lawn mower find out why your lawn mower won’t start.

-Sharpening is a simple task, even for a novice.
+A lawn mower blade sharpening is a simple task, even for a novice.
 It’ll take a few sharpenings to master the technique.
 After that, the chore will take less than 10 minutes.
 Plan to do it twice every mowing season.
 We show here the steps of a lawn mower blade sharpener that will work for just about any walk- behind mower.
 Riding mowers require different blade removal techniques, which we won’t show here.

 Play it safe when removing the blade